yanwang-ntu/yanwang-ntu.githib.io/content/officehours.md

 ---

-In Winter and Spring 2023, I am on leave at the University of California--San Diego.
+In January--June 2023, I am on leave at the University of California--San Diego.
 I will therefore not hold regular office hours.

 - If you are a Brown graduate student on the job market or at the research stage, and you would like to talk, please [email me](mailto:pascalmichaillat@brown.edu) to set up a call.